 from Lemon Moms: A Guide to Understand and Survive Maternal Narcissism

-Self-care: We can only choose to focus on and be responsible for ourselves, our own thoughts, actions, and behavior.
-The good news is that we can change ourselves with patience, persistence, and practice.
-We can take responsibility for getting our needs met instead of waiting for someone to change or meet our needs for us.
-We are in control of ourselves, and no one is responsible for us but us.
+Self-care: We can focus solely on and be responsible for ourselves, our thoughts, actions, and behavior.
+We can change ourselves with patience, persistence, and practice.
+We can take responsibility for getting our needs met, instead of waiting for someone to change or meet our needs for us.
+We are in control of ourselves and no one is responsible for us but us.

-Understand how the Narcissistic Abuse Cycle is different
+Understand the Narcissistic Abuse Cycle

 Learn about codependency

-Learn about letting go of what you can’t control, by using loving-detachment
+Learn about letting go of what you can’t control, by using positive detachment

 Join the Free Email Survival Course: